Stevens-Mark/Spotify-app/README.md

 - [x] Implmentation of the forward & backward navigation buttons not perfect.
 - [x] If the selected playing track appears in the same position (index in the track listing) in another album/playlist then it is green highlighted too (which should not be the case as it's in a different album/playlist).
 - [x] If an episode is currently playing "getMyCurrentPlayingTrack" does not return any track information (only that an episode is playing) so on page reload no track information is shown in the bottom left hand side corner.
 For a "normal" track it works.
 Spotify response issue??
+- [x] (As of writing) I am having issues when there are duplicate tracks in a playlist .
+To avoid both tracks are highlighted at the same time, shuffle no longer highlights tracks correctly.
+If I want shuffle to highlight tracks, then both duplicates highlight at the same time....
 - [x] None of the issues below are "deal breakers" as it's unlikely that the user would just refresh the page suddenly.
 In Spotify if you refresh the page everything stops playing anyway...
 - [x] Quickplay Banner loses "pause icon" state & track duration disappears from the player progress bar (although a track is playing) when a user refreshes/reloads the episode page.
 Quickplay button then fails with "Playback failed" message.
 - [x] Quickplay Banner loses "pause icon" state  (although a track is playing) when a user refreshes/reloads the page.
 This happens on the Artist & Liked song pages.